Blasphemy law in Australia: Abolition and repeal of blasphemy law in Australia

-The Blasphemy Act 1697

-The Australian colonies also received the English Blasphemy Act 1697.
-This Act remains in force until repealed by legislation; it was repealed in Queensland in 1899, Western Australia in 1919, Tasmania in 1924, and the Commonwealth of Australia in 1995.
-It may still be in force in other states and territories.

 Australian blasphemy law and the United Nations

 Australia signed the International Covenant on Civil and Political Rights (ICCPR) on 18 December 1972.
 This covenant is binding on signatory countries.
 The UN Human Rights Committee adopted General Comment 34 in July 2011 that stated in paragraph 48 that "Prohibitions of displays of lack of respect for a religion or other belief system, including blasphemy laws, are incompatible with the Covenant … ".

 Australia also signed the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) on 13 October 1966 and ratified it on 30 September 1975.
 This Convention includes an individual complaints mechanism, effectively making it enforceable against its parties, and is monitored by the Committee on the Elimination of Racial Discrimination (CERD).
 Parties to ICERD undertake to guarantee the right of everyone to equality before the law and equality in the enjoyment of the rights to freedom of thought, conscience and religion, freedom of opinion and expression.

 Australian laws that prohibit blasphemy or blasphemous libel are discriminatory and contravene Australia's obligations under the ICCPR and ICERD and contravene international law.